bretpeters3n/pro-README-generator/README.md

 <h2 align="center">Professional README.md Generator</h2>
   <p align="center">
-    This group project involved creating an application using an API.
+    This project included making a node application (with Inquirer) that will assist the user in creating a README.md file.
     <br />
     <br />
     <!--<a href="https://bretpeters3n.github.io/Advanced-CSS-Portfolio/">View Demo</a>-->